Adhesive tape loops: Theoretical model

 Since the two centerlines $\br^A$ and $\br^C$ form a pair of parallel curves, their respective curvatures must satisfy the relation $1/u_2^C - 1/u_2^A = t$, using which we eliminate $u_2^C$ in favor of $u_2^A$ in \eqref{eq:equivalent_constitutive_relation_1}.
 Furthermore, we assume that the force and moment densities $\bp^C$ and $\bl^C$ experienced by the centerline of region $C$ due to adhesion are constrained by the relation $\bp^C\cdot(\br^C)' + \bl^C\cdot\bu^C=0$.
 This assumptions leads to the conservation of the associated Hamiltonian function \eqref{eq:Hamiltonian_conservation} in the region, whose planar representation $n_3^C + \tfrac{1}{2}K\left(u_2^C\right)^2 = H^C$, where $H^C$ is a constant, allows us to eliminate $n_3^C$ in favor of $H^C$ and $u_2^A$ in \eqref{eq:equivalent_constitutive_relation_1}.
 Equation \eqref{eq:equivalent_constitutive_relation_1} then becomes,

 With this relation, we have reduced the overlapping region to a single effective rod whose internal moment $\bar m_2^A$ is related to the curvature $u_2^A$ of its centerline by the above expression.
-Relation \eqref{eq:equivalent_moment_constitutive} agrees with equation (104) of \cite{starostin2014} which states the equivalent constitutive relation for two planar elastic rods of finite thickness joined together by purely normal pressure.
+Relation \eqref{eq:equivalent_moment_constitutive} agrees with equation (104) of \cite{starostin2014} which states the equivalent constitutive relation for two planar elastic rods of finite thicknesses joined together.

 Finally for the equivalent loop, the following jump conditions on the internal force and moment must hold,

 which denote the continuity of the internal force and moment across the point $s=s_1$ of the effective rod.